-17 Jun An arsenal beneath the fourposter bed…
+17 Jun An arsenal beneath the fourposter bed.

 Shortly after I opened doors I received a booking for three policeman to share the family room.
-Now that sounded a bit weird, but the agent confirmed: three gentlemen and they had to share a room and could I please confirm the private entrance and secure parking…
+Now that sounded a bit weird, but the agent confirmed: three gentlemen and they had to share a room and could I please confirm the private entrance and secure parking.

-It was just getting dusk when my front door bell rang and there were the three “policeman”: one smelling of beer but accompanied by two overly charming gentlemen.
-Dressed like gangsters, I thought, but charming gangsters.
-Parked in my driveway – a dented rust tin of a Kombi van.
+It was just getting dusk when my front door bell rang and there were the three policeman.
+Beach-bum impersonater smelling of beer, gangster wannabe’s as charming as can be and parked in my driveway – a dented rust tin of a Kombi van.

 When my husband returned from work, I related my story of woe.
-He took one look at the van with the tinted windows and declared: yes, tonight they are going to rob a bank and it will be all over the papers, ‘robbers stayed at four star guest house in George’.
-(At that stage he was still not so convinced about this B&B thing that I wanted to try, so did not offer me too much in the line of sympathy…)
+He took one look at the van with the tinted windows and declared: yes, tonight they are going to rob a bank and it will be all over the papers, ‘robbers stayed at four star guest house in George’.At that stage he was still not so convinced about this guest house thing that I wanted to try, so did not offer me too much in the line of sympathy.

-I rushed off to phone the local police station to find out if they were expecting three policemen and couldn’t say that I was surprised that they were not.
+I decided to phone the local police station to find out if they were expecting three policemen and couldn’t say that I was surprised that they were not.
 They kindly offered to send a patrol car around a few times in the night, but did not think it was wise to confront the men.

 They had paid cash on arrival and were now officially paying guests.Thankfully I had no other guests to worry about and with hubby happily snoring away, I spent half the night peering into the parking lot to see if the kombi van was still there.
-The next morning my three bright eyed and bushy tailed “policeman”,once again in civilian dress, tucked away heartily into bacon and eggs, served them by a not-so bright eyed and bushy tailed hostess.
+The next morning my three bright eyed and bushy tailed policemen,once again in civilian dress, tucked away heartily into bacon and eggs, served them by a not-so bright eyed and bushy tailed hostess.